matthew-brett/asterisk-blog/content/python-matlab.md

 * Shell scripting: Python >> Matlab;
 * Tutorial and demo development: Python > Matlab (Jupyter Notebook);

-For an Imaging Course, students should be able to:
+For example, for a course on brain imaging, students should be able to:

 1. write simple command line scripts for handling files and directories;
 2. script their analyses in FSL and other packages;
 3. present stimuli for experiments;

-Matlab isn't a good choice for the first two tasks.
+Matlab is not a good choice for the first two tasks.

 # Convenience, access, transfer